One of the most significant consequences of the Covid-19 pandemic for landlords has been a rise in rent arrears.

 A professional letting agent can save you time and money

 As you can see, reducing rent arrears is a thankless and challenging task.
 There is a huge amount of communication, record-keeping, chasing and administration to be done if you want to protect your portfolio.

 Working with a local, professional letting agent ensures that this work is taken care of on your behalf.
 An agency like Oakfield has the experience and know-how to deal with tenants in arrears in a professional and effective manner.

-We can also provide you with access to insurance products which can cover expensive legal fees and protect your income.
-If you don’t have this kind of protection in place, your cashflow is at risk and you may have to spend even more on the evictions process.
+We can also provide you with access to insurance products that can cover expensive legal fees and protect your income.
+If you don’t have this kind of protection in place, your cash flow is at risk and you may have to spend even more on the evictions process.

 If you do have to seek an eviction as a last resort, having the support of a reputable letting agency makes the process less stressful.
 We can advise you on the best course of action to take and provide you with all the records you need for evidence.

 Hopefully, rent arrears won’t be as serious an issue for landlords in 2021.
 However, while the impact of the pandemic lingers, it’s important you have the measures in place to deal with all level of arrears.

 For further information on how to manage rent arrears or any part of the lettings process, please get in touch with us today.
 You can request a free instant online valuation to see how much your East Sussex property could be generated in rent each month.